solo-system/solo-system.github.io/documentation/getting-started.md

 * [Little box](https://www.westonboxes.com/collections/business-card-boxes-1/products/deep-business-card-box) (&#8776;£0.89)

-You'll also need a USB-ethernet adapter to set the clock (only needed rarely, so borrow one if you can).
-Also access to a PC/laptop with a card-reader.
+You'll also need a USB-ethernet adapter to set the clock (only needed rarely, so borrow one if you can) and access to a PC/laptop with a card-reader.

 ### Assemble